London's universities are regularly at the top of a number of world university rankings. But what does each ranking mean?

 The Times Higher Education World Reputation Rankings are created using an academic opinion survey.
 The Academic Reputation Survey is available in 10 languages and is distributed evenly across academic disciplines.
 On average, respondents to the survey had been working in academia for 18 years.

 In the survey, academics from around the world are asked to name no more than 15 universities which they believe are the best, based on their own experience.
 This survey data is then combined with the indicators used in the World University Rankings to create the World Reputation Rankings.

 Universities’ reputation for research and reputation for teaching are the main indicators for this ranking.
 Therefore, if you are looking for a reputable, research-based institution, this ranking may be helpful for you.

 There are also a number of other rankings which you can consider, such as subject specific rankings and national rankings.

 Financial Times Rankings

 The Financial Times produces a number of different rankings around MBA, Management and Finance courses.
 London institutions, such as London Business School, Cass Business School (at City University London) and Imperial Business School (at Imperial College London) are consistently amongst the top ranked institutions.

 National University Guides

 There are a number of different UK university guides, including the Guardian University League Table and the Complete University Guide.
-You will often find these are quite different to the world university rankings, and some argue that these rankings are too focused on the undergraduate student experience.
+You will often find these are quite different to the world university rankings so it is important to do your research and understand the methodology behind the rankings.